-If you are at this page I would guess either you home school and are looking for ideas or are considering homeschooling, and I welcome you.
+If you are at this page I would guess either you homeschool and are looking for ideas or are considering homeschooling, and I welcome you.
 I have been in both places.
+You might be wondering how to homeschool or why should I homeschool?
 We all have different reasons at coming to this decision and here is mine…

 I have a unique situation, I was in public school until 7th grade, after which I spent some years in foster care and I ended up being home schooled, briefly, in my high school years.
 During my later teen years, I met several large families that home schooled, so even though I spent time in the public school system, homeschooling wasn’t a foreign concept to me.